-A student may withdraw from the J.D. program for good cause during the semester with the consent of the Assistant Dean for Academic Engagement & Student Success (ADAESS).
+A student may withdraw from the J.D. program for good cause during the semester with the written consent of the Assistant Dean for Academic Engagement & Student Success.
 If a program withdrawal is granted before any grades have been assigned for that term, the student will receive a grade of "W" for all unfinished courses.
-Failure to obtain the specific written consent of the ADAESS to withdraw from the J.D. program will result in a grade entry of "F" in all courses for which the student is registered.
+Failure to obtain the specific prior written consent of the Assistant Dean for Academic Engagement & Student Success to withdraw from the J.D. program will result in a grade entry of "F" in all courses for which the student is registered.

-First-year J.D. students who withdraw must meet with the Associate Dean for Academic Affairs or their designee to determine circumstances for the student to return to the law school.
+First-year J.D. students who withdraw must meet with the Associate Dean for Academic Programs & Students or their designee to determine circumstances for the student to return to the law school.
 Three-year J.D. students who withdraw during the second semester of their first year must return in a spring semester to complete the first-year program before advancing to the second year.

-All other J.D. students who withdraw are eligible to return in a subsequent semester without going through the admission process a second time, but they must obtain permission to re-enroll from the Associate Dean for Academic Affairs or their designee.
+All other J.D. students who withdraw are eligible to return in a subsequent semester without going through the admission process a second time, but they must obtain permission to re-enroll from the Associate Dean for Academic Programs & Students or their designee.
+However, following a second Program Withdrawal, a student must re-apply for admission to the J.D. program.